Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 - Glowsticks
 - Highlighters
 - Sun cream
-- Board coated with glow in the dark paint
+- Board covered with glow in the dark paint
 - Also useful:
 - Banknotes, driving license (anything with UV security markings)